-In general, the sale of real estate located in Portugal is subject to property transfer tax and exempt from VAT, unless the vendor waives the exemption.
+In general, the sale of real estate located in Portugal is subject to property transfer tax and stamp duty, and exempt from VAT, unless the vendor waives the exemption (provided certain requirements are met).
+If VAT applies to the sale of real estate property, stamp duty should not apply.